godotengine/godot-docs/learning/features/3d/spatial_material.rst

 * Lambert: Default mode, is not affected by roughness.
 * Lambert Wrap: Extends lambert to cover more than 90 degrees when roughness increases.
 Works great for hair and simulating cheap subsurface scattering.
 This implementation is energy conserving.
-* Oren Nayar: This implementation aims to take microsurfacetting into account (via roughness).
+* Oren Nayar: This implementation aims to take microsurfacing into account (via roughness).
 Works really well for clay-like materials and some types of cloth.
 * Burley: The original Disney Principled PBS diffuse algorithm.
 * Toon: Provides a hard cut for lighting, with smoothing affected by roughness.